Should I start by being provocative?

 There are plenty of professional gamblers who have won and lost a fortune so it's not an easy journey to take for even those who should know better.

 You need to have a certain character to be a successful gambler.
 Strange as it may seem, someone who doesn't really like to gamble.
+If you fancy a change of scene take a look at real money pokie.
 If you are basing your ability of unemotional logic and knowledge you are further ahead than most.

 The majority of gamblers are too fixed on the buzz.